cabrito/quickprint/README.md

 <img src="img/po.png" />

-Change this option to "None".
+Change this option to "--blank--".
 Invoices will no longer display the unsightly "`about:blank`" tag.